redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

-We're using a new query here, `findByText()` which allows us to find things that may not be present in the first render of the component.
-In our case when the component first renders the data hasn't loaded yet, so it will render only "Loading..." which does *not* include the title of our article.
-Without `findByText()` the test will immediately fail. `findByText()` is smart and waits for subsequent renders or a maximum amount of time before giving up.
+We're using a new query here, `findByText()`, which allows us to find things that may not be present in the first render of the component.
+In our case, when the component first renders, the data hasn't loaded yet, so it will render only "Loading..." which does *not* include the title of our article.
+Without it the test would immediately fail, but `findByText()` is smart and waits for subsequent renders or a maximum amount of time before giving up.

 Note that you need to make the test function `async` and put an `await` before the `findByText()` call.
-Read more about `findBy*()` queries and the higher level `waitFor()` [here](https://testing-library.com/docs/dom-testing-library/api-async).
+Read more about `findBy*()` queries and the higher level `waitFor()` utility [here](https://testing-library.com/docs/dom-testing-library/api-async).

 The function that's given as the second argument to `mockGraphQLQuery` will be sent a couple of arguments.
-The first, and only one we're using here, is `variables` which will contain the variables given to the query when `useQuery` was called.
+The first&mdash;and only one we're using here&mdash;is `variables` which will contain the variables given to the query when `useQuery` was called.
 In this test we passed an `id` of `1` to the **&lt;Article&gt;** component when test rendering, so `variables` will contain `{id: 1}`.
 Using this variable in the callback function to `mockGraphQLQuery` allows us to reference those same variables in the body of our response.
 Here we're making sure that the returned article's `id` is the same as the one that was requested:

 ```javascript{3}
 return {